EyeSift

 1. International Graduate and Undergraduate Students

 This is the group with the most documented risk and the highest institutional stakes.
-Universities with large international student populations — which includes the overwhelming majority of research universities in the US, UK, Canada, and Australia — deploy AI detection at scale against populations that face 2–3x the baseline false positive rate.
-Berkeley's D-Lab research found that international students are not only flagged more frequently but also face higher stakes consequences: they are less likely to have the institutional familiarity and social capital to successfully contest a false accusation, face potential visa implications from academic integrity findings, and often have less access to writing support resources that might provide process documentation for their defense.
+Universities with large international student populations — which includes the overwhelming majority of research universities in the US, UK, Canada, and Australia — may deploy AI detection at scale against writers whose language background changes the detector signal.
+Berkeley D-Lab frames this as an equity problem because international students can have less institutional familiarity, more severe consequences from academic integrity findings, and less access to writing support resources that document their process.

 2. ESL Professionals in HR and Publishing Contexts